48 Hours Kāpiti Coast

 Paraparaumu Beach

-Now you're getting hungry, head to Salty's Diner for a pre-dinner drink and a game of pool.
+Now that you're probably getting hungry, head to Salty's Diner for a pre-dinner drink and a game of pool.
 It's a fun, out-of-the-ordinary destination and a great spot to enjoy a chinwag with friendly locals.
-Gather your wins and losses, and head over the corner for an absolute stunner of a dinner at 50-50.
+Gather your wins and losses and head around the corner for an absolute stunner of a dinner at 50-50.
 This gem of a restaurant, owned and operated by chef Helen Turnbull, will have your tastebuds dancing for joy.
-Expect on-point hospitality and exceptional dishes with flavour combinations you can't imagine.
+Expect on-point hospitality and exceptional dishes with imaginative flavour combinations.

 At the end of the evening, there really is no better place to retreat to than your fabulous accommodation, where you can take in the stars and the distant lights of the township.